huntercfreeman/Blazor.Text.Editor/Documentation/00_INSTALLATION.md

 In my C# Project JavaScript files are referenced from wwwroot/index.html

-Go to the file that you reference JavaScript files from and add the following JavaScript references below the Blazor framework JavaScript reference
+Go to the file that you reference JavaScript files from and add the following JavaScript reference below the Blazor framework JavaScript reference

 ```html
     <!-- Blazor.Text.Editor | Required JavaScript -->